MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/compare-azure-stack-hub.md

 ## When to use Azure Stack HCI versus Azure Stack Hub

-The following table compares Azure Stack HCI to Azure Stack Hub and explains which one may be better for your use case:
+The following table compares Azure Stack HCI to Azure Stack Hub and explains why one may be better than the other for your use case:

 | Use cases and features | Azure Stack HCI | Azure Stack Hub |
 | ---------| ----------------| --------------- |